 Lonnie is the gateway to the Tamar Valley wine region, and it would be remiss to come all this way and not sample the pinot noirs, pinot gris and chardonnays that the region is best known for.
 The awesome team at Prestige Tours Tasmania offers half and full day wine tours, which take in up to four and six boutique cellar doors respectively.
 Enjoy included tastings at each, along with a shared cheese platter and a glass of the wine of your choice on the half-day tour, or a grazing platter lunch with wine on the full-day tour.

-Highlights of our tour included urban vineyard Velo Wines (their sparkling chardonnay is sublime), the rustic beauty of Goaty Hill Wines (which has just received a five star rating from Halliday), and Swinging Gate Vineyard, where winemaker Doug does literally everything by hand.
+Highlights of our tour included urban vineyard Velo Wines (their sparkling chardonnay is sublime), the rustic beauty of Small Wonder Wines (formerly Goaty Hill Wines, and now gunning for organic certification), and Swinging Gate Vineyard, where winemaker Doug does literally everything by hand.
 His Sweet Blush pinot gris is a delightfully sweet summer drop.

 The wine industry doesn’t have everything its own way in this part of the world.
 Brewing and distilling are also big business, and you can taste a great range of local drops at the Saint John Craft Beer Bar in town.
 While they don’t do a tasting paddle as such, the guys will be happy to let you try before you buy.

 Where to stay in Launceston

 One of the wonderful things about travelling in Tasmania is the island’s wealth of heritage-style hotels.
 Choose from quirky period guest houses, grand purpose-built Victorian-era hotels, and public buildings of old that have been converted into accommodation options.
 Quality Hotel Colonial Launceston is one such establishment.